-Plantain (Plantago spp.) and white snapdragon (Anterrhinum coulterianum) are the primary host plants for the Quino checkerspot butterfly (FE), and the species can be found in habitat types that support these plants such as annual grasslands, coastal sage scrub, chaparral, juniper woodland, and semi-desert scrub (Center for Biological Diversity 2009, 50 CFR Part 17 RIN 1018-AH03).
+Plantain (Plantago spp.), Indian paintbrush (Castilleja spp.), and white snapdragon (Anterrhinum coulterianum) are the primary host plants for the Quino checkerspot butterfly (FE), and the species can be found in habitat types that support these plants such as annual grasslands, coastal sage scrub, open chaparral, juniper woodland, vernal pools, and semi-desert scrub (Center for Biological Diversity 2009, 50 CFR Part 17 RIN 1018-AH03).
+The butterfly uses host plants occurring singly, in small patches, or in dense stands (USFWS 2002).
+Adults emerge in early to mid-spring, with flight season normally beginning in late February or March.
 Suitable habitat for the butterfly is located throughout the routes for the telecommunications lines and the subtransmission line loop-in (BonTerra 2009c).
 See Appendix C, Biological Survey Maps.
 Although none were observed during project surveys, the CNDDB (2009) shows occurrences of the butterfly from over the past 10 years throughout or in close proximity to all project areas.